mueller-kai/Facereco/README.md

 # FaceRecognitionRobot
 This university project features face detection, face recognition and face analysis including emotion detection for a robot, but can also be used locally on a computer.

+The goal of this Project is to enable to Robot to recognize each individual of the Lab Staff at Reutlingen University.

 It also features a Text-to-Speech output.
 Furthermore it features multiple face detection.

 ![preview](information/preview2.PNG)